-It was very interesting to see the shows on television the last week of 2011.
-Many of the "documentary" shows talked about the Mayan prophecy regarding the world ending with the winter solstice in December 2012.
+Many of the "documentary" shows during the last week of 2011 talked about the Mayan prophecy regarding the world ending with the winter solstice in December 2012.
 That is when the Mayan long-count calendar ends the current cycle.
 There are doomsday predictions surrounding this date which seem to exist in other cultures as well.
-It was fun to watch these shows and see a wide range of "experts" talk about the subject.
-Who knows what the future will hold.
-However, there was a lot of history about the indigenous people.
+There was a lot of history about the indigenous people.
 The sculpture and art created by these ancient peoples were exquisite.
 Their language consists not of an alphabet like we use, but concepts composed of many artistic figures.
-For example, here is the symbol for "woman" (picture to the left).
 There are some wonderful articles on the language at this website.
-These shows had me brushing off my collection of books regarding the arts of Mexico and Central America to come up with today’s topic.

 Public Broadcasting has done a wonderful documentary on the Maya people.
 From their website, we learn "Though their empire is long gone, the Mayans live on.
 An estimated 1.5 million to 4.5 million descendants of the Mayans inhabit southern Central America.
 In Mexico’s Yucatan region, many residents still speak Maya languages and wear clothing virtually indistinguishable from that depicted in ancient carvings.
 And, like their ancestors, they pursue a spiritual life still colored by ancient beliefs in the gods of the corn and the jaguar.
 In the words of noted local poet Mediz Bolio, many locals may speak in Spanish — but they think in Mayan."